-1. A series of eight Q&A Videos with Richard Van Camp and two local Indigenous Consultants.
-(Videos are 1 – 7 minutes in length)
+A series of eight videos with Richard Van Camp and two local Indigenous Consultants.
+(Videos are 1 – 7 minutes in length).
+See the collection below.

-2. A series of eight Learning Guides designed to facilitate reflection and discussion following each of the eight Q&A videos.
+A series of eight learning guides designed to facilitate reflection and discussion following each of the eight Q&A videos.
+See the collection below.

-3. Three Google Slide decks that can be used and/or modified for professional learning sessions with school staff.
+Three slide decks that can be used and/or modified for professional learning sessions with school staff.
 Available at three grade levels: